DCSBL/home-assistant-flitsmeister/README.md

-# Flitsmeiser in Home Assistant
+# Flitsmeister in Home Assistant

 Nothing much to tell yet, but it is a start!
 1. Add this repo to HACS.